ycm-core/ycmd/README.md

 #### `Settings( **kwargs )`

 This function allows users to configure the language completers on a per project basis or globally.
-Currently, it is required by the C-family completer and optional for the Python completer.
+Currently, it is required by the libclang-based completer and optional for other completers.
 The following arguments can be retrieved from the `kwargs` dictionary and are common to all completers:

 - `language`: an identifier of the completer that called the function.
 Its value